Smart Cities Challenge

 Kelowna is up for the challenge!

-We are working on a Smart Cities Challenge application in a bid to win up to $50 million to improve our residents’ quality of life.
+We have submitted a Smart Cities Challenge application in a bid to win $10 million to improve our residents’ quality of life.

 The Smart Cities Challenge is a federal government competition open to all municipalities, local or regional governments, and Indigenous communities across Canada.

 The federal government says the goal of the challenge is to “empower communities to address local issues residents face through new partnerships, using a smart cities approach.”

 The following information comes from the challenge applicant guide.

 A smart cities approach aims to achieve meaningful outcomes for residents by leveraging the fundamental benefits that data and connected technology have to offer:

 - Openness: When communities make their data truly accessible, usable, and barrier-free, their decision-making processes become transparent, empowering citizens and strengthening the relationship between residents and public organizations.